mrsmkl/old-wasm-wiki/Overview.md

 # Challenging the output of the task

-If a verifier disagrees with the output, it can post a challenge using contract https://github.com/mrsmkl/spec/blob/master/solidity/interactive.sol (This contract is not tested at the moment, so many details are wrong)
+If a verifier disagrees with the output, it can post a challenge using contract https://github.com/mrsmkl/spec/blob/master/solidity/interactive2.sol

 The contract has the following inputs and global variables:
 * `start_state`: specification of the task.